Ultimate chess match on tap as Brady faces Pats for 1st time | WTOP

 “I loved him coming out.
 He’s smart, a pocket player who’s going to get the ball out, and he’s very accurate,” Arians said.
 “Obviously, pressure doesn’t bother him.
 He played in some big games (at Alabama).
 He led his team to the championship so, yeah, he’s legit.”

-Brady’s return has in many ways overshadowed that of Gronkowski, who spent nine seasons (2010-18) with New England and ended his tenure with 521 receptions for 7,861 yards and 79 touchdowns, the most receiving TDs in franchise history.
+Gronkowski spent nine seasons with the Patriots and ended his tenure with 521 receptions for 7,861 yards and 79 touchdowns, the most receiving TDs in franchise history.

-He enters Sunday with 8,668 receiving yards and can surpass Greg Olsen (8,683) for the fifth-most receiving yards by a tight end in NFL history.
+But a person familiar with the situation said Saturday that Gronk did not travel with the Super Bowl champions for his anticipated return to New England.
+The person spoke to the AP on condition of anonymity because Gronkowski’s status had not been updated by the team.

-Gronk originally retired following the 2018 season after winning a third Super Bowl ring with the Patriots before being coaxed out of retirement by Brady in 2020.
+Gronkowski, 32, was listed as doubtful on Friday.
+It’s the first game he has missed since he came out of retirement to play alongside Brady with the Buccaneers.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL